 • Membrane Structure: In the EGFR signalling cascade described in the previous section, there are three relevant regions, namely the environment, the cell surface and the cytoplasm.
 We represent them in the membrane structure as the membranes labelled with: e for the environment, s for the cell surface and c for the cytoplasm.
-A Venn diagram and a rooted tree representing the membrane structure can be seen below:

-• Initial Multisets: In the initial multisets we represent the initial number of molecules of the chemical substances in the environment, the cell surface and the cytoplasm.
-These estimations has been obtained from the references listed in the bibliography.
-A detailed presentation of the initial multisets and the reference from where they were taken are shown in table 2 of the Supplementary information.
+• Initial Multisets: In the initial multisets we represent the initial concentrations of the chemical substances in the environment, the cell surface and the cytoplasm.
+These concentration has been obtained from the references listed in the bibliography.
+A detailed presentation of initial multisets is shown in table 2 of the Supplementary information.

-• Rules and Rate of application function: In the rules we model the chemical reactions which form the signalling cascade.
-To model the reactions we use the Law of Mass Action which states that the speed of a reaction is proportional to the product of the concentrations of the reactants.
+• Rules and Rate of application function: In the rules we model the chemical reactions described which form the signalling cascade.
+To model the reactions we use the Law of Mass Action which states that the rate of a reaction is proportional to the product of the concentrations of the reactants.
 That is, if we have a reaction of the form:

-$$r_1 + \cdots + r_k \rightarrow p_1 + \cdots + p{k'},$$
+$$r_1 + \dots + r_k \rightarrow p_1 + \dots + p{k'},$$